ddxor/mna/README.md

+Introduction
+===
+A very brief attempt at a PHP challenge.
+Time-constraints have meant that I have not completed all requirements.

+How to run
+===
+Using PHP 7 parse index.php

 To-do
 ===
 * Implement a set of standardized validators.
 Right now we just have very basic type checks on the setters and no validation on returned JSON.
 This was written quickly!
 * Implement character & movie models with links to each other.
 * Write unit tests.